stanislasR243/earlygame-impact/README.md

 This choice is justified by our preliminary analyses, which indicate that an early-game advantage—as measured by these differences—is strongly correlated with a win.
 By focusing solely on these relative indicators, we aim to quantify the net impact of an early advantage or disadvantage on the final match outcome.

-## Baseline Model
+## Baseline Model Description

+### Model Overview

-In this step, we build a simple baseline model to predict match outcomes using only the differences in team statistics at 15 minutes (`golddiffat15`, `xpdiffat15`, and `csdiffat15`).
-We started by cleaning the data—dropping rows with missing values—and then split the dataset into a training set (80%) and a testing set (20%).
-Our model uses a scikit-learn pipeline that first standardizes the features with `StandardScaler` and then applies a `LogisticRegression` classifier.
+In this step, we built a simple baseline model to predict match outcomes based solely on the differences in team statistics at 15 minutes.
+We used a scikit-learn pipeline that first standardizes the features using `StandardScaler` and then applies a logistic regression classifier (`LogisticRegression`) for binary classification.

+### Features and Their Types

-**Features and Target:**
+**Features Used:**
+- `golddiffat15`
+- `xpdiffat15`
-- **Features:** `golddiffat15`, `xpdiffat15`, `csdiffat15`
+- `csdiffat15`
-- **Target:** `result` (1 = win, 0 = loss)

-**Model Pipeline:**
+#### Feature Categorization

+- **Quantitative Features:**
+  - All three features (`golddiffat15`, `xpdiffat15`, and `csdiffat15`) are quantitative.
+They represent continuous numerical values and were directly standardized.

+- **Ordinal and Nominal Features:**
+  - No ordinal or nominal features are used in this model, so no additional encoding (such as ordinal encoding or one-hot encoding) was necessary.

+### Model Pipeline

+1. **Data Cleaning:**
+   - Rows with missing values were dropped to ensure the data quality.

+2. **Data Splitting:**
+   - The dataset was split into a training set (80%) and a testing set (20%).

+3. **Standardization:**
-- The features are standardized so that they have a mean of 0 and a standard deviation of 1.
+   - `StandardScaler` was applied to the quantitative features so that each has a mean of 0 and a standard deviation of 1.

+4. **Classification:**
-- A Logistic Regression classifier is used for its simplicity and interpretability in binary classification.
+   - A logistic regression classifier was used for its simplicity and interpretability in a binary classification setting.

-**Evaluation Metrics:**
+### Model Performance

-We evaluated our model using two key metrics: F1-score and AUC-ROC.
+We evaluated the model using two key performance metrics:

-- **F1-score (0.65):**
+- **F1-Score:** 0.65
-  The F1-score balances precision and recall.
-A score of 0.65 suggests that the model does a fair job overall in predicting wins and losses, though it does miss some cases.
-This indicates that while the model is reasonably good at both identifying true positives and avoiding false positives, there is still room for improvement.
+  - This metric indicates a balanced trade-off between precision and recall.
+An F1-score of 0.65 suggests that while the model performs reasonably well in predicting wins and losses, it still misses some cases.

-- **AUC-ROC (0.71):**
+- **AUC-ROC:** 0.71
-  The AUC-ROC score measures how well the model distinguishes between the two classes.
-A value of 0.71 means that, given a random win and a random loss, there’s a 71% chance that the model will correctly rank the winning match higher than the losing one.
-This is a decent performance, showing moderate discriminative ability.
+  - The AUC-ROC score of 0.71 implies that the model has a moderate ability to distinguish between winning and losing matches.
+In other words, given a random win and a random loss, there is a 71% chance that the model will correctly rank the winning match higher.

-**Overall Interpretation:**
+### Interpretation and Model Quality

+- **Strengths:**
+  - The model’s simplicity allows for easy interpretation of results.
+  - Standardizing the quantitative features ensures that all inputs contribute equally to the model’s performance.
-- The **F1-score** of 0.65 indicates that our model maintains a reasonable balance between precision and recall, making it fairly competent in predicting the correct match outcome, although some misclassifications occur.
+  - The performance metrics (F1-score of 0.65 and AUC-ROC of 0.71) indicate that the model is moderately effective at predicting match outcomes.

-- The **AUC-ROC** of 0.71 demonstrates that the model has a moderate ability to differentiate between winning and losing matches.
-- Together, these metrics show that while early-game differences provide a meaningful signal for predicting match outcomes, the baseline model still has significant room for improvement.
-This gives us a solid starting point to explore further feature engineering and hyperparameter tuning in subsequent steps.
+- **Limitations and Areas for Improvement:**
+  - Since the model relies only on three early-game statistics, it might not capture the full complexity of match dynamics.
+  - Further improvements could be achieved by incorporating additional features, engaging in more advanced feature engineering, and performing hyperparameter tuning.

+### Conclusion

+This baseline model provides a solid starting point for predicting match outcomes based on early-game statistics.
+While the current performance is acceptable for an initial model, there is significant room for enhancement by expanding the feature set and optimizing the modeling approach.
+Overall, the model is considered "good" as a preliminary approach, yet future developments are expected to further refine its predictive power.

 ## Optimized Final Model Performance